Upcoming simplification to IRP!

 - Make sure that you have signed all applications where a signature is requested.

-- Mileage must be indicated on Schedule B for every jurisdiction you plan to operate in during the license year.
+- Actual Distance must be indicated on FRP Schedule B for every jurisdiction you operated in during the distance reporting period.

 - Copy of Lease Agreement.